 The Floetic couple's final album was released 5 years ago this past November, and finally we are getting another taste, albeit in solo efforts.

-Last year Natalie Stewart put out an album called "The Floacist
+Last year Natalie Stewart put out an album called "The Floacist" which was fantastic.
+Pretty much what you would expect from one of the members of that great group.

 This year it's Marsha's turn, albeit long overdue.
 Over the past five years or so she has put out numerous mixtapes and been featured on songs by other artists including Nas, The Game, Busta Rhymes, Earth Wind & Fire and Slum Village among others.